alexgu2008/elabftw_support_unigraz/README.md

 > **How can I join a specific team?**
 >
-> You can select the team you want when you register.
+> When you log in for the first time, you will automatically be added to the UNI Graz General Team as a member of the University of Graz.
+If you are already registered in another team, you will be logged in there.
 If you want to change teams afterwards, please contact the team admin or the SysAdmin.

 > **Can I have diffenrnet roles (User, Admin) in different teams?**
 >